 They saw the God of Israel . . ., that is, they had some glimpse of his glory, in light and fire, though they saw no manner of similitude, and his being no man hath seen nor can see, 1 Tim vi.
 16. They saw the place where the God of Israel stood . . ., something that came near a similitude, but was not; whatever they saw, it was certainly something of which no image nor picture could be made, and yet enough to satisfy them that God was with them of a truth.

-Also with regard to Exodus 24:9-10a, Keil and Delitzsch say in their publication entitled Commentary on the Old Testament,
+With regard to the same scripture, Keil and Delitzsch say in their publication entitled Commentary on the Old Testament,

 We must not go beyond the limits drawn in ch.
 33:20-23 [of Exodus] in our conceptions of what constituted the sight of God; at the same time we must regard it as a vision of God in some form of manifestation which rendered the divine nature discernible to the human eye.
 Nothing is said as to the form in which God manifested himself.

 So, what does Exodus 33:20-23, the biblical passage mentioned by Keil and Delitzsch, say?
-The passage states,
+That scripture passage states,

 He [the Lord God] said, “You cannot see My face; for no man shall see Me and live.”
 And the Lord said, “Here is a place by Me, and you shall stand on the rock.
 So it shall be, while My glory passes by, that I will put you in the cleft of the rock, and will cover you with My hand while I pass by.
 Then I will take away My hand, and you shall see My back; but My face shall not be seen.”

-A comment in Matthew Henry’s Commentary pertaining to this passage says, “A full discovery of the glory of God would quite overpower the faculties of any mortal man in this present state, and overwhelm him, even Moses himself.”
+A comment in Matthew Henry’s Commentary pertaining to the same scripture says, “A full discovery of the glory of God would quite overpower the faculties of any mortal man in this present state, and overwhelm him, even Moses himself.”

 In the New International Version of the Bible, a footnote applicable to John 1:18 (a portion of which we previously quoted) asserts, “[S]ince no human being can see God as he really is, those who saw God saw him in a form he took on himself temporarily for the occasion.”

-Since the Bible records many instances of people who saw Jesus in person, it can be concluded that humans did see a manifestation of God when He came to earth in incarnate (i.e., human) form as Jesus Christ, the Son of God.
+Since the Bible records many instances of people who saw Jesus Christ in person, it can be concluded that humans did see a manifestation of God when He came to earth in incarnate (i.e., human) form.

 God is a spirit, for he is an infinite and eternal mind, an intelligent being, incorporeal, immaterial, invisible, and incorruptible.
 It is easier to say what God is not than what he is; a spirit has not flesh and bones. . . .
 If God were not a spirit, he could not be perfect, nor infinite, nor eternal. . . .

 There are no contradictions in the Bible as to whether or not human beings can, and have, actually seen God.
-Although people have seen God in the human form of God the Son (i.e., Jesus Christ), it can reasonably be concluded that the Bible provides no clear indication that any living human being has ever actually seen the full essence of God.
+Although people have seen God in His human form as Jesus Christ (i.e., God the Son), it is reasonable to conclude that the Bible provides no clear indication that any living human being has ever actually seen the full essence of God.